 What Does Cow Parsnip Look Like?

 Cow parsnip (Heracleum lanatum) is easy to confuse with several other plants in the carrot family.
 Some of these plants can actually be dangerous, so identification is extremely important.
 What is cow parsnip?
-It is an herbaceous, flowering wild plant that develops umbels of tiny white flowers in a cloud atop tall stems.
-The plants that are similar also develop the same umbels and have similar form.
-Queen Anne’s lace, water hemlock, poison hemlock and giant hogweed all bear the same flower type and have similar feathery leaves.
+It is an herbaceous, flowering, wild plant that develops umbels of tiny white flowers in a cloud atop tall stems.
+The plants that are similar also develop the same umbels and have similar forms.
+Queen Anne’s lace, water hemlock, poison hemlock, and giant hogweed all bear the same flower type and have similar feathery leaves.

-Cow parsnip is a flowering dicot that can grow up to 10 feet in height.
-It is characterized by large 1 to 1 ½ foot across serrated, palmate leaves.
-The stems are erect, stout and have small thorn-like protuberances.
-The flowers are a creamy white, lacy flat-topped cluster that may grow up to a foot in diameter.
-This smaller flower size is one key to ruling out the poisonous giant hogweed, which has 2-foot wide blooms and can grow up to 20 feet tall.
+Cow parsnip is a flowering dicot that can grow up to 10 feet (3 m.) in height.
+It is characterized by large 1 to 1 ½ foot (31-46 cm.) across, serrated palmate leaves.
+The stems are erect, stout, and have small thorn-like protuberances.
+The flowers are a creamy white, lacy, flat-topped cluster that may grow up to a foot (31 cm.) in diameter.
+This smaller flower size is one key to ruling out the poisonous giant hogweed, which has 2 foot (61 cm.) wide blooms and can grow up to 20 feet (6 m.) tall.
 Cow parsnip growing conditions are similar to this plant, but its cousins, Queen Anne’s lace and poison hemlock, prefer drier locations and water hemlock is a riparian plant.

 Cow Parsnip Information

 Cow parsnip’s relatives are all poisonous to one degree or another.
 Can you eat cow parsnip?
 It is not toxic, but the juice can cause contact dermatitis in sensitive individuals.
 Washing the affected area and avoiding sunlight for a few days can reduce irritation.